raspberrypi/documentation/usage/camera/python-picamera.md

 sudo apt-get install python-picamera
 ```

-Alternatively, the Python3 package is installed with `apt-get install python3-picamera`.
-Also the documentation is available with `apt-get install python-picamera-docs`.
+Alternatively, the Python3 package is installed with `sudo apt-get install python3-picamera`.
+An offline version of the [documentation](http://picamera.readthedocs.org/) is available with `sudo apt-get install python-picamera-docs`.

 ## Usage

-First, in the Python prompt or at the top of a Python file, enter:
+First, at the Python prompt or at the top of a Python script, enter:

 ```
 import picamera
 ```

 This will make the library available to the script.
 Now create an instance of the PiCamera class:

 ```
 camera = picamera.PiCamera()